Description

 Common Sight Glass Applications

-There are a number of uses for sight glasses and the varying forms they can take.
+There are several uses for sight glasses and the varying forms they can take.
 A sight glass is especially useful for monitoring fluids in pipe systems.
 It helps you keep an eye on the pressure in boilers, and ensure that the pilot lights and heating elements are functioning properly in heating systems.

 Sight glasses are used across a huge range of industries, including: